Skip to main content

 Congratulations on successfully running MAX Pipelines locally and deploying Llama 3 to the cloud! 🎉

-Now that you've mastered the essentials of setting up and deploying the Llama 3 model with MAX Serve, here are some other topics to explore next:
+Now that you've mastered the essentials of setting up and deploying the Llama 3 model with MAX, here are some other topics to explore next:

 To stay up to date with new releases, sign up for our newsletter and join our community.
 And if you're interested in becoming a design partner to get early access and give us feedback, please contact us.